Daniel Juster: Notability

 Juster helped to frame the differences between Hebrew Christianity and Messianic Judaism.
 Juster's book, Jewish Roots, presents a positive, critical approach to Rabbinic Judaism and is widely recognized as a foundational treatise on Messianic Judaism and its practice.

 Juster is an acclaimed international speaker on the relationship of Israel and the Church and an author of several books relating the modern Church's responsibility to embrace Israel as a key to the Kingdom of God.
 His articles have been published in various periodicals such as People of Destiny, Christianity Today, Journal of the Evangelical Theological Society, Mishkan, and others.

 Juster was honored with a Lifetime Sacrifice and Service Award (2009) from the Union of Messianic Jewish Congregations for his contributions to Messianic Judaism and advancement of theology.

 Education and Teaching

 Juster has taught apologetics and theology since 1971 in many schools around the world.
 His academic background includes a B.A. in Philosophy, Wheaton College; M.Div., McCormick Seminary; Philosophy of Religion Graduate Program, Trinity Evangelical Divinity School, and Th.D., New Covenant International Seminary, an unaccredited Florida seminary.
-Juster holds a doctorate in theology from an unaccredited Florida seminary. and was adjunct professor at Fuller Seminary.
+Juster was adjunct professor at Fuller Seminary.
 He now teaches at The King's University in Van Nuys, California.